muriloboratto/AI-university-assignments/README.md

 | If you want to learn about... | Start with...
 |:---                           |:---
-| The basics concepts of using a perceptron neural network using Intel® Python  | Node, topology with augmented vectors, training algorithm, and convergence theorem.
+| The basics concepts of using a artificial neurons using Intel® Python  | Node, topology with augmented vectors, training algorithm, and convergence theorem.
 Hands-on using Intel Python and Intel Extension for Scikit-learn.
-| The basics concepts of using a neural network | Multilayer perceptron network architecture.
+| The basics concepts of using a neural network | Multilayer artificial neurons network architecture.
 The backpropagation algorithm.
 Hands-on using Intel Python and PyTorch.
 | Bio-inspired algorithms    | Genetic algorithms, particle swarm optimization, ant colony optimization algorithm, exercises using Intel SigOpt.
 | HPC and  simulations | Performance metrics for validating the developed application.